 - Current exposures (now banned) would cause disease 20-50 years in the future

-- Existing asbestos in buildings continues to pose risks
+- Existing materials in buildings continue to pose risks

 - Renovation and demolition workers remain at risk